When your brand and website don't speak the same language

 UX design as a brand strategy

-Web design: Making attitude visible
+Web design: making attitude visible

-Language: making brand values tangible
+Language: Making brand values tangible

 Content: Creating meaning